bhrigu123/bhrigu123.github.io/source/_posts/2016-06-03-photoshoot-at-lodhi-garden.markdown

 <!-- more -->
 I usually do not carry my cell phone whenever I go out for a walk, but this time I thought of capturing some moments and, well, share on my blog.

-[ *The images may be slow to load, due to high quality pics.
-Please bear with it* ]

 I take the road along my colony to cover up 1.5 KMs to reach the garden.